Make your fridge more efficient – or buy an efficient new one

 Delegating decisions to the fridge: I’ve covered this already in different terms, but it bears repeating: don’t delegate to your refrigerator any decisions about whether the leftovers from a meal, or a questionable foodstuff, is worth keeping.
 The delegation works like this: You made a ham salad, or cabbage rolls, or baked potatoes, that weren’t as good as you expected.
 You put them in the fridge, even though you’re relatively sure that since people didn’t like them to start with, no one will be tempted by them later.
 They stay there for a week, or two, or three, until you can throw them out without guilt because they have gone bad.
 If you know no one will ever eat it, just compost it or throw it out without ever sticking it in the fridge!

-All refrigerators sold on the North American market, and most sold in other developed-world countries, are energy saving refrigerators compared to almost every fridge that is five years old or more.
+All refrigerators sold on the North American market, and most sold in other developed-world countries, are energy saving refrigerators compared to almost every fridge that is 7-10 year solder.
+In North America, the standards were revised in 2014 and again in 2021, and the efficiency increase between those two standards was 28%.
 Efficiency requirements keep rising, and for any given size of fridge, if you replace an older model with a brand new one, you will probably save energy.
 If you replace an older model with an equivalent ENERGY STAR model, you will save even more.

 Efficiency of different configurations